MCT-master/mct-master.github.io/_posts/2022-11-28-aysimab-music-mode.md

 **Audio compression**

 The audio needs to be compressed and decompressed because most of these solutions are using standard audio codec for the transmission of the audio packets.
 This also means compression algorithms are very essential for audio quality.
-For music mode, the compression algorithm and compression rate becomes even more important.
+For music mode, the compression algorithm and compression rate becomes even more important and all three products promises higher audio quality in music mode.

 <figure>
    <img src="/assets/image/2022_11_27_aysimab_microsoft.jpg"